glencbz/call-home-cms-experiments/strapi/README.md

 - 'Settings' > 'Internationalization': click 'Add new locale' and add the 'Bengali (Bangladesh) (bn-BD)' locale.
-- 'Content Manager' > 'law-soc': select the bn-BD from 'Locales' and fill out the 'title' field.
-Observe that 'subtitle' is missing from the frontend
+- 'Content Manager' > 'law-soc': select the bn-BD from 'Locales' and fill out the fields 'title'.
+Leave 'subtitle' unfilled to see the fallback from the default locale.

 ## Key observations